Travlars/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 (+ 1 1 1 1 1) ;=> 5
 ~~~

-Not surprisingly, one can define such functions themselve.
+Not surprisingly, one can define such functions themselves.

 ~~~clojure
 (defn one-or-two